-8. Other Student Outcomes: Measuring other important student outcomes related to required areas of study, including physical education, and the arts.
+8. Other Outcomes: Measuring other important student outcomes related to required areas of study, including physical education, and the arts.

 In addition to the State Priorities, school districts may identify and incorporate local priorities in their LCAP plans.
 The LCAP development process provides opportunities for parents, teachers, staff, students, and the community to provide input and feedback.

 LCAP Parent Advisory Committee (PAC)